Akuntsu: Post-contact history

 A FUNAI team had been attempting to make contact with isolated indigenous groups in Corumbiara since 1985, following reports made the previous year.
 Farmers in the area, however, consistently denied the presence of any indigenous people in the area and FUNAI issued the opinion that if uncontacted tribes had been there, they had since moved on.
 In December 1986, a state interdiction on the area that had been put in place for FUNAI to conduct its search was lifted and farmers, cattle ranchers and loggers were able to resume legal expansion into the forest.
 The leader of the FUNAI team, however, continued searching and in 1995 encountered the Kanoê who in turn informed them of the Akuntsu.
 When an expedition finally made official contact with the Akuntsu in October of that year the tribe numbered seven: two men, three adult women and two young girls.
-The 26,000 hectare Igarapé Omerê Indigenous Territory was created for the Akuntsu and Kanoê, but the area of protected forest is still threatened by loggers and cattle ranchers which FUNAI have been unable to eject.
+The 26,000-hectare Igarapé Omerê Indigenous Territory was created for the Akuntsu and Kanoê, but the area of protected forest is still threatened by loggers and cattle ranchers which FUNAI have been unable to eject.
 In January 2000, the youngest girl died when a tree fell on her father's house during a storm.
 In October 2009, the oldest member of the group, Ururú, died.
-In 2016, the shaman and chieftain of the Akunstu, Konibu, died in his sleep, bringing the remaining population down to three.
+In 2016, the shaman and chieftain of the Akunstu, Konibu, died in his sleep, bringing the remaining population down to three women: Babawru, Pugapia and Aiga.

 It is considered unlikely that the Akuntsu language or culture will survive following the deaths of the tribe's remaining members.
 For this reason several observers have described the tribe as the victims of genocide.
 The neighbouring Kanoê have been similarly reduced in number through contact with settlers, as were the people of the so-called Man of the Hole, an individual living alone in the Igarapé Omerê reserve who was believed the sole survivor of his tribe.

+On December 8, 2025, after three decades without registering any births, a boy was born.
+The birth of a child was made possible through the union of Babawru Akuntsú, approximately 42 years old, and Purá, approximately 46 years old, from the Kanoê people.
+Despite belonging to different ethnic groups, Akuntsú and Kanoé are the only peoples who maintain daily contact in the region.
+The birth was attended by indigenous health teams, with medical support in Vilhena, respecting customs and ensuring the safety of the mother and child.